gosub-com/Zurfur/README.md

 ## Pointers

-The `*` operator is only for multiplication, and there is no `->` operator.
-The `.` operator is used for accessing fields or members of a pointer to struct.
 The `^` operator dereferences a pointer.
+The `.` operator is used to access fields or members of a pointer to the struct.
+The `*` operator is only for multiplication, and the `->` operator is only for lambdas.
 The `~` operator is both xor and complement.

     pub static func strcpy(dest ^byte, source ^byte)
     {